zhus-dika/math_modelling_compressor_unit/README.md

 A description of all computational procedures is presented in the file _description.nb_.

-NOTE: The input data for the calculations were not included in this repository due to privacy policy, but examples of filling in the data are in the _data_ folder.
+NOTE.
+The input data for the calculations was not included in this repository due to the privacy policy, but examples of filling out the data are in the _data_ folder.